Who is Courtney Jordan

 Jordan

 My name is Courtney.
 First, I want to say to those reading: know that you are not alone, and that through pain comes life.
-If I can make it, then so will you.
-I’ve always dreamed big, wanting to make something of my life, and deeply cared about people.
-For nearly a decade, I have been a serial entrepreneur who chased money HARD, emotionally and spiritually bankrupting myself in the process.
+If I can make it, then so can you.
+I’ve always dreamed big, wanted to make something of my life, and deeply cared about people.
+For nearly a decade, I was a serial entrepreneur chasing money hard—emotionally and spiritually bankrupting myself in the process.

 As a kid, I always felt like the dumbest person in the class.
 Reading was a major challenge for me.

-I couldn’t comprehend and read out loud what I saw in books.
-It was through the study of languages, primarily Latin, that I began to feel academically secure.
+I couldn’t comprehend or read aloud what I saw in books.
+It was through studying languages—primarily Latin—that I began to feel academically secure.

 Holding